Naomi Campbell: 2013–2020

 In March 2013, Campbell appeared on the inaugural cover of Numéro Russia.
 Campbell also became involved in reality television through the modelling competition The Face and its international offshoots.
 In the U.S., she served as a coach and judge, along with Karolina Kurkova and Coco Rocha, on Oxygen's The Face, hosted by photographer Nigel Barker.
 She also hosted the British version of the show, which aired on Sky Living later that same year, and The Face Australia, which ran on Fox8 in 2014.

 In 2014, Campbell covered the May issue of Vogue Australia, the September issue of Vogue Japan, and the November issue of Vogue Turkey; the latter two were special editions celebrating Campbell and fellow supermodels.
 Campbell also covered the Vietnamese, Singaporean and the 35th anniversary Latin American edition of Harper's Bazaar.

 In 2014, Campbell was named TV Personality of the year by Glamour Magazine.
 The award was presented at London's annual Glamour Women of the Year Awards.
 The following year, she closed the Fall/Winter Zac Posen show at New York Fashion Week, and featured in Spring/Summer 2015 campaigns for Burberry and lingerie retailer Agent Provocateur.

 In 2015, Campbell signed on as a recurring character in the Fox drama Empire as Camilla Marks, a fashion designer and love interest to Hakeem Lyon, portrayed by Bryshere Y. Gray.
 In October 2015, Campbell was featured in a two-episode arc in American Horror Story: Hotel, as a Vogue fashion editor named Claudia Bankson.
 In 2016, Campbell was cast as a recurring character Rose Crane, mother of Alexandra Crane played by Ryan Destiny, and wife of Ronald Crane played by Lenny Kravitz, in Fox newest musical drama Star (TV series).
 In 2016, Campbell appeared in the music video for Anohni's single "Drone Bomb Me".
 In September 2017, Campbell appeared in Versace's Spring/Summer 2018 show celebrating the late Gianni Versace, alongside Schiffer, Crawford, Christensen, and Carla Bruni and also featured in the campaign for the collection.
 In February 2018, Campbell and Moss returned to the catwalk and closed Kim Jones' final menswear show for Louis Vuitton.
 In April, she featured on the cover of British GQ alongside rapper Skepta.
 In June 2018, Campbell received the Fashion Icon award by the Council of Fashion Designers of America.
 In 2019, Campbell received the first beauty contract of her career, with NARS Cosmetics.

 In the spring of 2020, amid the COVID-19 pandemic, Campbell began her web series on YouTube, No Filter with Naomi, in which she conducts conversations with various guests.
 Her inaugural guest was Cindy Crawford, while subsequent guests ranged from Marc Jacobs, Adut Akech, and Christy Turlington to Ashley Graham and Nicole Richie.
 The 50th episode of No Filter with Naomi premiered on 16 March 2021, featuring guest Jean Paul Gaultier.
-Campbell signed with Studio71 in August 2020; under this partnership, Studio71 curates her content concerning ad sales, channel optimization, and brand partnerships across various platforms including YouTube and Facebook.
+Campbell signed with Studio71 in August 2020; under this partnership, Studio71 curates her content concerning ad sales, channel optimisation, and brand partnerships across various platforms including YouTube and Facebook.